Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Vertically Harmonic maps and Harmonic sections of submersions

 \subsection{Harmonic sections of homogeneous fibre bundles}

 In this section, we study fibre bundles $\pi\colon N\to M$ for which the fibre is a homogeneous space $H/K$.
-To do that, we follow the exposition of \cite{cmw2} (subsection~\ref{geometry} and \ref{vert-harm-eqn}) and then we add a generalisation of the results (of \cite{cmw2}) to non section maps in the end of \ref{vert-harm-eqn}, and finally we study the homogeneous fibre bundle reductions in \ref{Reductions}.
+To do that, we follow, in subsections~\ref{geometry} and \ref{vert-harm-eqn}, the exposition of \cite{cmw2}.
+Next, we present a generalisation of the results (of \cite{cmw2}) to non section maps in the end of \ref{vert-harm-eqn}.
+Finally we study the homogeneous fibre bundle reductions in \ref{Reductions}.